 Students should be aware that Life Coaching, Career and Accessibility Services, and Student Support Services (i.e. tutoring, academic strategists, etc.) are provided by Columbia College.
-Inquire how to request these services at the Main Office in building 802.
+Inquire how to request these services at the Main Office in building 802 or see your Program Chair.
 It is the student's responsibility to discuss their specific learning needs with the appropriate service provider.